tkoenig1/FMPFR/README.md

 ## Status

-This is an initial work, expect bugs and (especially) missing features.
+This is an initial work, expect bugs and (especially) missing features and possibly some instability, at least in binary compatibility (I aim for source code).

 ## Modifying the code